Life Is Killing Me: Musical style

 AllMusic wrote "guitarist Kenny Hickey's passages have grown increasingly melodic, and the keys of Josh Silver possess a timeless melancholy" despite "how bleak or odd the lyrical proceedings get".
 Loudwire described it as "the most uplifting sounding album of their career".

 Release

 Life Is Killing Me was leaked onto the internet before release, upsetting keyboard player Josh Silver to the point that he released a message online complaining that the leak essentially took revenue from the band.
 The album was officially released on June 17, 2003, on CD as well as cassette in some regions.
 In Europe, the album was also released with a bonus CD.

+The album would not see a proper vinyl release until the None More Negative box set in 2011, followed by a 20th anniversary pressing of the record in 2023.

 The album reached No. 39 on the US Billboard 200 chart.

 The album was favorably received by music critics.
 Exclaim! wrote "Life Is Killing Me pays tongue-in-cheek homage to the world and the women that have screwed Steele over so badly.
 But musically, the disc is pure pop-rock bliss."

 "(We Were) Electrocute" was featured on the soundtrack to the 2003 horror film Freddy vs. Jason.